AngelJavierSalazar/graph-for-all-challenge/README.md

 A challenge that affects any disruptive analytics project is accessing the right type of data, as it can be costly to acquire if not readily publicly available in a combined format.

 Given the limited financial resources to purchase separate commercial databases at this proof-of-concept stage, a conscious decision was to procure a minimum sample dataset that spanned the various domains of interest of the multiverse of tech startups.
 That is, not all startups that raise investment apply for a patent, and vice versa.

-Crunchbase, being one of the leading providers of startup data, was a first choice for procuring company and investment data.
-Historical ‘dump’ dataset was used as this can be used free of charge upon request.

 Patent data was procured directly from national patent offices such as USPTO, that offers downloading patent data in bulk or using their search dashboard.